Marigoldwu/GCMA/README.md

-# Graph Clustering Network with Mutual Augmentation of Structure and Attribute
+# Deep Graph Clustering via Mutual Augmentation of Structure and Attribute

-An official source code for paper 'Graph Clustering Network with Mutual Augmentation of Structure and Attribute'.
+An official source code for paper 'Deep Graph Clustering via Mutual Augmentation of Structure and Attribute'.
 This repository is based on the unified framework for deep attribute graph clustering ([https://github.com/Marigoldwu/A-Unified-Framework-for-Deep-Attribute-Graph-Clustering](https://github.com/Marigoldwu/A-Unified-Framework-for-Deep-Attribute-Graph-Clustering)) .

 ## Overview